Charles Walder Grinstead: Career finals

-Runner up (8)
+Singles:19 (13 titles, 6 runners-up)

 Later life

 Having completed his B.A. at Oxford, Grinstead was intended to become a Church of England cleric like his father.
 While Grinstead had enjoyed his academic studies and his sport at university, he did not wish to become a cleric.
 Instead in the spring of 1885, he immigrated to Ontario, Canada where he spent nine months, and then relocated to the United States of America.

 Charles Walder Grinstead died in Nikenbah, Hervey Bay, Queensland, Australia on 16 March 1930.
 He was buried in Polson Cemetery, Hervey Bay, Queensland.